microsoft/onnxruntime/docs/get-started/with-javascript.md

 {:toc}

 ## ONNX Runtime Node.js binding
-ONNX Runtime Node.js binding can be achieved by installing or importing.
+ONNX Runtime Node.js binding can be achieved by installing and importing.
 ### Install

 ```bash